 Unplanned Discontinuance or Pause

-If a Resident must pause or discontinue optional services because of an unplanned or emergent event (e.g., hospitalization, acute illness, or other unexpected change in condition), the Resident or his or her representative, if applicable, shall notify the Residence in writing as soon as reasonably practicable.
+If a Resident must pause or discontinue optional services because of an unplanned or emergent event (e.g., hospitalization, acute illness, or other unexpected change in condition), the Resident or their representative, if applicable, shall notify the Residence in writing as soon as reasonably practicable.

 Upon receipt of such written notice, the Residence shall accommodate the change immediately.
 The Residence may not assess a fee for the optional services not provided 24 hours after receipt of the written notice.
+In accordance with M.G.L. c.
+19D, § 10, a Resident shall not be charged a cancellation fee or a fee for services not provided due to the discontinuation of Basic Health Services.

 Screening and Assessment.

-Prior to signing a Residency Agreement and a Resident moving in, the Residence must arrange for an in-person initial assessment conducted by a nurse.
-The nurse’s initial assessment shall determine:
+Prior to signing a Residency Agreement and a Resident moving in, the Residence must arrange for an in-person initial assessment conducted by a nurse shall determine:

 The prospective Resident's service needs and preferences and the ability of the Residence to meet those needs;